 The fact that Templars are very strong means that Bayek cannot go out there behaving like some sort of superhero the way it was in Origins and Syndicate, he has to be extremely careful and above all, he needs his team to grow, he needs a community, he needs help, because this is not about revenge, this is not a one-man show, it’s about the Brotherhood.

-This is when the open world will unlock and immediately you are free to approach people inside the current Assassins’ Headquarters to have a chat about the Templars, the fortress, the three hidden ones, etc. And of course it’s also when you have to decide how you want to tackle your objective, which again, is to locate the PoE.
+This is when the open world will unlock and immediately you are free to approach people inside the current Assassins’ Headquarters to have a chat about the Templars, the fortress, the three mysterious ones and why not, previous assassins if the game is set some time after the previous entries.

-THE THREE HIDDEN ONES: A SMALL CHANGE TO THE SKILL TREE AND THE RETURN OF THE RECRUIT SYSTEM
+THE THREE MYSTERIOUS ONES: A SMALL CHANGE TO THE SKILL TREE AND THE RETURN OF THE RECRUIT SYSTEM

 We missed it in Unity, it was poorly executed in Syndicate, not even present in Origins, I think it’s time to bring back the recruiting system in the series.
 The way it was implemented in Brotherhood and Revelations was pretty basic, then improved in ACIII where your recruits could do more than just assassinating a target as we had more options such as “Riot” and “Covert Escort”.

-What I’m looking at is a system very similar to that in ACIII in the form of what I’m calling the Three Hidden Ones: A thief, an archer and a warrior.
+What I’m looking at is a system very similar to that in ACIII, but bigger, in the form of what I’m calling the Three Mysterious Ones: A thief, an archer and a warrior, three individuals located in specific areas of the map which on the long run will be Bayek’s allies.

 Like many, these three have had enough of the Templars’ tyranny but they are not part of the Brotherhood and have no intention of joining it, their role is to teach new skills to Bayek – they in fact replace the old skill tree – and to help him in an environment simulated by the Animus(the recruit system).

-Now please understand there is a difference between skills and recruit options, the skill tree was the way to unlock specific abilities in Origins that you can use from the moment they are unlocked such as chain assassination and bow bearer.
-Unfortunately it was an unexplained addition in the game, as it was the case in Syndicate.
-In fact, we are never told why these skills are locked, we are never told where they come from and we are never told why they can be unlocked by collecting ability points.
+Now please understand there is a difference between skills and recruit options, skills are those specific abilities in Origins that you can use from the moment they are unlocked such as chain assassination, bow bearer and parry.
+Unfortunately the way they were implemented in Origins, via a skill tree, was an unexplained addition in the game, as it was the case in Syndicate.
+We are never told why these skills are locked, we are never told where they come from and we are never told why they can be unlocked by collecting ability points.

 I would change that.

-To start with I would reduce the number of skills to only 8-12 and I would link them directly to each member of the hidden ones.
-This means that at the very start of the game you don’t even have a “Skills” option in the menu but after reliving the very first memory with each and every hidden one, this option is unlocked and their respective trees are shown.
-This means that after the archer’s first memory in which he showcases all the skills he can teach you like using the sniper bow, his part of the skill tree becomes available in the Animus.
+To start with I would reduce the number of skills to only 8-12 and I would link them directly to each member of the mysterious ones.
+This means that at the very start of the game you don’t even have a “Skills” option in the menu, it becomes available in the Animus after reliving the very first memory with any one of the three mysterious ones.

-To make things more interesting, the hidden ones have a sort of main campaign of their own where as you learn skills by reliving their memories, you will learn more about them, about their family, about their friends, about why they don’t want to fight alongside you to defeat the Templars and above all, their respective communities.
+To make things more interesting, the mysterious ones have a sort of main campaign of their own where as you learn skills by reliving their memories, you will learn more about them, about their family, about their friends, about why they don’t want to fight alongside you to defeat the Templars and above all, their respective communities, something similar to the different tribes(Banuk, Carja, Nora, etc.) in Horizon Zero Dawn.

-Look at their missions as a collection of many of the side quests we had in Origins only that this time you are getting something worth reliving the memory for, important skills and simulated recruiting options that will help you in your journey.
-This is why their missions should not be small training missions which end after a few minutes but well-scripted quests which in the end will reward you with important stuff.
+Look at these missions as a collection of many of the side quests we had in Origins only that this time you are getting something worth reliving the memory for, important skills and simulated recruiting options that will help you in your journey.
+This is why their missions should not be small training missions which end after a few minutes but well-scripted quests which could span across three or four memories.

 What about the recruit system?
-As you relive these memories, the Animus is constantly collecting data allowing you to use the three hidden ones during missions.
+As you relive these memories, the Animus is constantly collecting data allowing you to use the three mysterious ones during missions.

 Here you will learn how to use the archer’s long-range recruit system by taking on a mission in a simulated environment with two guards.
 You will have to assassinate one of them, giving instructions to the archer to assassinate the second one.